-- A. Jury Proceedings and Jury Trials. - (1) Statewide grand jury proceedings were suspended through July 26,2020. - a.
-After the suspension, the proceedings shall be conducted remotely or, if one of the following criteria is satisfied, may be conducted in person: - The presiding judge for the statewide grand jury, under consultation with the county health department or local health expert, determines that the in-person proceeding can be conducted in a manner that protects the health and safety of all participants if the circuit is in or has reverted to Phase 1; or - The circuit has transitioned to Phase 2 or Phase 3 pursuant to Fla.
+- A. Jury Proceedings and Jury Trials. - (1) Statewide grand jury proceedings shall remain suspended through July 26, 2020. - a.
+After the suspension ends, the proceedings shall be conducted remotely or, if one of the following criteria is satisfied, may be conducted in person: - The presiding judge for the statewide grand jury, under consultation with the county health department or local health expert, determines that the in-person proceeding can be conducted in a manner that protects the health and safety of all participants if the circuit is in or has reverted to Phase 1; or - The circuit has transitioned to Phase 2 or Phase 3 pursuant to Fla.
 Admin.
-Order No. AOSC20-32, as amended, and the proceeding is conducted in a manner that is consistent with the circuit's operational plan. - b.
-If the presiding judge for the statewide grand jury determines that the proceedings of the statewide grand jury cannot proceed remotely or in person in Phase 1, the presiding judge may issue a local administrative order suspending the proceedings for a specified period of time not to exceed 30 days after the circuit returns to Phase 2.
+Order No. AOSC20-32, Amendment 2, and the proceeding is conducted in a manner that is consistent with the circuit's operational plan.

-- (2) Non-statewide grand jury selection and proceedings, civil jury selection and trial proceedings, and criminal jury selection and trial proceedings shall remain suspended until 30 days after the chief judge of a judicial circuit has determined that the circuit or a county within the circuit has transitioned to Phase 2 pursuant to Fla.
+- b.
+If the presiding judge for the statewide grand jury determines that the proceedings of the statewide grand jury cannot proceed remotely or in person in Phase 1, the presiding judge may issue a local administrative order suspending the proceedings for a specified period of time not to exceed 30 days after the circuit returns to Phase 2. - (2) Non-statewide grand jury selection and proceedings, civil jury selection and trial proceedings, and criminal jury selection and trial proceedings shall remain suspended until 30 days after the chief judge of a judicial circuit has determined that the circuit or a county within the circuit has transitioned to Phase 2 pursuant to Fla.
 Admin.
-Order No. AOSC20-32, as amended. - (3) Additional days equal to the number of days for which grand jury proceedings are suspended shall be restored to the term of the impaneled statewide grand jury or other impaneled grand jury; however, the number of days restored may not exceed the number of days the impaneled grand jury had remaining in its term when the suspension began. - B. Remote Civil Jury Trial Pilot Program.
-A pilot project to identify and evaluate issues relating to the conduct of a civil jury trial through remote means was authorized through In re: Remote Civil Jury Trial Pilot Program, Fla.
+Order No. AOSC20-32, Amendment 2.8 - (3) Additional days equal to the number of days for which grand jury proceedings are suspended shall be restored to the term of the impaneled statewide grand jury or other impaneled grand jury; however, the number of days restored may not exceed the number of days the impaneled grand jury had remaining in its term when the suspension began. - B. Remote Civil Jury Trial Pilot Program.
+A pilot project to identify and evaluate issues relating to the conduct of a civil jury trial through remote means has been authorized through In re: Remote Civil Jury Trial Pilot Program, Fla.
 Admin.
 Order No. AOSC20-31, Amendment 1 (June 8, 2020).
-Notwithstanding any other provision in this administrative order, the judicial circuits that were selected to participate in the program by the Workgroup on the Continuity of Court Operations and Proceedings During and After COVID-19 may continue to conduct remote civil jury trials pursuant to the requirements established by the workgroup.
-The selection of cases for such trials must be based upon the case being conducive to a remote proceeding, and all parties must consent to participating in the remote trial.
+Notwithstanding any other provision in this administrative order, judicial circuits selected to participate in the program by the Workgroup on the Continuity of Court Operations and Proceedings During and After COVID-19 may conduct remote civil jury trials pursuant to the requirements established by the workgroup.
 To conduct any portion of those trials in person:

-8. This measure initially went into effect on March 16, 2020.
+^{8.} This measure initially went into effect on March 16, 2020.
 (AOSC20-13).